kingingkingdoms/Millionaires-Digest-Typing-Animations/readme.txt

 == Description ==

-Add the ability for the site to display animated typing effects created by the Founder & CEO of the Millionaire's Digest with special thanks and all credits going to zonnix for the original plugin.
+Add the ability for the Millionaire's Digest to display animated typing effects created by the Founder & CEO of the Millionaire's Digest with special thanks and all credits going to zonnix for the original plugin.

 == Installation ==